Speed Enforcement by Aircraft in Florida

 When you receive a ticket in Florida, the officer is required to list the type of speed measurement device he/she used in clocking your vehicle.
 Florida traffic court rule 6.445 states that if a mechanical or speed measuring device is used the TYPE of device and the manufacturer’s serial number MUST be included in the body of the citation.
 The Florida traffic court rules committee, of which David Haenel was the former chairperson, wrote the rule with fairness in mind.
 We didn’t want the motoring public to not know how they were clocked, for putting that information on the body of the citation is not unduly burdensome for law enforcement.
 Typical speed measurement devices include radar, laser, stopwatch and pacing.

 A speeding ticket by pace in Florida, means that the officer follows you for a distance and while looking at their speedometer determines the speed of your vehicle.
 There is no predetermined exact distance under Florida law that the officer must travel in order for them to pull you over and issue you a ticket.
 All of the tickets are fact specific and any possible legal defenses can and will be explored in court prior to the officer testifying.

 Florida is very cautious not the allow for the admission of an actual speed into evidence unless and until the officer can establish the scientific predicate for its admissibility.
 That means that officer has to bring in proof that his speedometer was calibrated properly within 6 months of receiving the violation.
 That documentation is required to be provided to the motorist at least on the day of the hearing upon request.
 Without that documentation the officer would be unable to admit the speed into evidence.

 Our office has represented hundreds of Florida motorists who have been issued a citation by an officer pacing them.
 We welcome the opportunity to discuss the particular facts of your case.
-You can reach us toll free at 1-888-990-8585.
+You can reach us at 941-444-4444.
 Our office is open 7 days a week for your convenience.